aiswarya375/AI-powered-Learning/README.md

 - **Engagement Detection**
   Upload classroom images to analyze student attentiveness using head pose estimation, facial orientation, and gaze direction.

+- **Quiz Module (Mistral-Powered)**
+  Test your understanding with auto-generated multiple-choice quizzes powered by **Mistral-7B**.
+This module helps reinforce learning with interactive, AI-curated questions.

 - **Fast Inference with OpenVINO**
   All models are accelerated using OpenVINO™ for optimized CPU/GPU performance.